 Previous ISS Missions

 Recent work (Lynch, Weitz) demonstrates that polydispersity, or inconsistent sizes of particles in the polymer, makes a huge difference in the time scale of collapse of weak gels.
 In many cases the time scale is in orders of magnitude.
 Polydisperse (real-world) systems are complicated and not well understood.
 There are at present no basic measurements/theories that allow us to understand the role of polydispersity in these processes.

 Colloidal stability is critical to soft matter systems, as it relates to products.
 These products are often structured by attractive forces between constituent particles (solids, vesicles, drops)--in the form of weak, flowable colloidal gels.
 These structures change in time, by processes know as coarsening--meaning the particles move under thermal motion to compact.
 This compaction continually changes this structure.
 When the structures created in the products can longer support the gravitational stresses (e.g. buoyancy) on the structures, they collapse.
 The collapse is often abrupt and without warning (delayed collapse).
 This is the essence of product instability.

 In the scientific community, there is a large disconnect between microscopic structure and dynamics of these mixtures to the macroscopic changes in the structure which lead to collapse.
-Understanding this relationship may enable us to anticipate instability in products; directly relating to multi-million dollar products and initiatives.
+Understanding this relationship may enable us to anticipate instability in products and to remove or delay instabilties.